Still losing jobs because enquiries sit in email for hours?

 No. Customers submit your form normally.
 WhatsApp is only for the notifications you receive.

-What if I hit my WhatsApp limit?
+What if I hit my limits?